Engage in student research and you can:

 Please read the entire home page of the grant you are applying for to note deadlines and requirements.
-All online Faculty letters of recommendation must received by the end of the deadline day (15th of the month for OSR Research and Travel - if the 15th is on a weekend the deadline is extended through Monday)
+All online Faculty letters of recommendation must be submitted electronically by the end of the deadline day (15th of the month for OSR Research and Travel - if the 15th is on a weekend the deadline is extended through Monday).

 OSR cannot fund travel of any kind to countries or areas where there are safety warnings or sanctions in place.
 If you are traveling internationally, please see the link to the Alerts and Warnings page.
-If you have questions about this information, please contact the Director of Education Abroad, Christopher Lytle in the Office of International Education and Development at 828-262-2046.
+If you have questions about this information, please contact the Director of Education Abroad, in the Office of International Education and Development, at 828-262-2046.

-All OSR funding is awarded to students only and must be expended and reimbursed directly by the awarded student.
+OSR funding is awarded to students only and must be expended in the department by the awarded student.
 Faculty cannot be reimbursed for expenses claimed on any OSR grant application. *OSR cannot reimburse departments for P card charges for travel grants.
 Students must pay for and provide zero balance receipts for all OSR Travel Grant awarded funding. *

 Undergraduate Research Assistantships (URA)

-The URAs offer highly motivated undergraduate students the opportunity to work closely with a faculty member on his/her research, scholarship, or creative activity.
-Faculty members, in consultation with an interested undergraduate student at Appalachian State University, is encouraged to apply for an Undergraduate Research Assistantship.
+URAs offer highly motivated undergraduate students the opportunity to work closely with a Faculty mentor on the Faculty member's research, scholarship, or creative activity.
+The Faculty member, in consultation with an interested undergraduate student at Appalachian State University, is encouraged to apply for an Undergraduate Research Assistantship.

 The main purpose of the program is to attract students to major in computer science or applied mathematics and to help them succeed in these majors.
 Our recent S-STEM grant provides a limited number of scholarships to the Chemistry, Physics and Astronomy, and Biology majors to work with the Computer Science and Math scholars on interdisciplinary problems.
 Apply for an S-STEM Scholarship.